edelgrace/blog/content/post/2009-08-04-new-layout-ftw.md

 ---
 Alright, in my haste, I put up my new layout!

-I'm trying to fix a bug so all the other pages except for the home page stayed the same (also, I'm in a haste&#8230;haha).
+I'm trying to fix a bug so all the other pages except for the home page stayed the same (also, I'm in a haste...haha).

 Welcome a new affilate: